sreeix/em-twitter-client/README.markdown

 That's sort of what we needed, but the complete async api is coming soon as well.

+Here are some examples.
+It's based on em-synchrony.
+So remember to wrap it into the EM.synchrony

+	EM.synchrony do
+		twitter = EM::TwitterClient.new(oauth)
+  		twitter.rate_limit
+  		twitter.home_timeline(2) do |data|
+    		@data = data
+    		puts data.flatten.inspect
+    		EM.stop
+  		end
+	end

 Will hopefully publish the gem then as well, when that is done.